areitan/Password_Generator/README_Password_Generator.md

 # Password_Generator

 ## Description

-The goal is to create a password generator that will generate a random password given user input for the number of characters and which character sets to include from numbers, uppercase letters, lowercase letters, symbols.
+The goal is to create a password generator that will generate a random password given user-selected password length and character sets (potentially including numbers, uppercase letters, lowercase letters, and/orsymbols.

 Display of provided password generator box